perry-mitchell/perrymitchell.net/src/posts/2016-01-12-optimising-javascript-array-map-and-filter-with-reduce/index.md

 layout: post
 title: Optimising JavaScript array map and filter with reduce
-excerpt: I submitted a merge request today to colleague that rightfully pointed out that I was iterating over...
+excerpt: I submitted a merge request today to colleague that rightfully pointed out that I was iterating over an array inefficiently.
+The array was a collectio...
+slug: optimising-javascript-array-map-and-filter-with-reduce
+permalink: article/optimising-javascript-array-map-and-filter-with-reduce/index.html
 date: 2016-01-12
 updatedDate: 2016-01-12
 tags: